SCOTT SIMON, Host:

 One of the jobs of Harold Brooks, who works in the Severe Storms Laboratory, is to put current events in some sort of historical context.
 Brooks says the tornado in Joplin, Missouri, where the number of those killed by the tornado continues to grow, presents some real challenges.

-Mr. HAROLD BROOKS (NOAA's National Severe Storms Laboratory): We're trying to find out information like, you know, where people when they died.
+HAROLD BROOKS: We're trying to find out information like, you know, where people when they died.
 Were they in cars?
 Were they in mobile homes?
 Were they in - at home?
 Were they in big buildings?
 What kind of things happened that could have led to those death tolls?

 CORLEY: This week, meteorologists from around the country gathered in the center's hazard weather test room to talk about new research they hope will improve severe weather forecasting.
 Many, like Jason Jordan from Lubbock, Texas, also traveled to the damaged areas around Piedmont, Oklahoma, where he says the tornado winds came close to 200 miles per hour.

-Mr. LOUIS WICKER (NOAA, Storm Prediction Center): We wont be able to say, you know, it will hit here or there but we should I think in 10 or 15 years, be able to provide one-hour tornado forecasts that are, that give people sort of a sense of where main the main problems will be.
+LOUIS WICKER: We won't be able to say, you know, it will hit here or there but we should I think in 10 or 15 years, be able to provide one-hour tornado forecasts that are, that give people sort of a sense of where main the main problems will be.